asasher/threejs_maps/README.md

 			/*same as above*/
 			},
 		"geometry" : {
 			"type" : "LineString", /*represents a series of points for a line e.g a route.
-Will be shown when show-routes is selected.*/
+Will be shown when show-routes is selected.First and Last element only will be shown when show-sources or show-destinations is selected respectively.*/
 			"coordinates" : [[0.0,0.0],[0.0,0.0]] /*an array of arrays of lat,long*/
 		}
 	},